In 2005, the most common crop in Lira by harvested area was Bean with 242.89k ha.

 From 1990 to 2015, Lira had average annual rainfall of 1,341mm across a total cropland area of 254.47k ha.

-The health condition most afflicting urban and rural children in 2011 in Northern, Uganda is stunting with 25% of urban children affected and 26% of rural children affected.
+The health condition most afflicting urban and rural children in 2011 in North, Uganda is stunting with 25% of urban children affected and 26% of rural children affected.